minsu9486/minsu9486.github.io/_portfolio/bfg-fairway-solitaire.md

 <figure>
   <img src="/assets/images/fairwaySolitaire_McDivot_gen_1.png">
-  <figcaption>Generated images</figcaption>
+  <figcaption>This is the generated images.
+I believe it needs more images from many different angles to make it better.
+Teaching AI a unique character is more difficult than teaching a background.</figcaption>
 </figure>

-I believe it needs more images from many different angles to make it better.
-Teaching AI a unique character is more difficult than teaching a background.

 #### Background Training
 - Stable Diffusion Dreambooth with Google Colab